Where smart software meets expert accounting.

 Professional Profile

-It’s important to remember that dividends cannot be counted as a business expense when calculating your Corporation Tax and that it’s illegal to pay a dividend if your company does not have sufficient profit after tax available to cover the dividend amount.
+It's important to remember that dividends cannot be counted as a business expense when calculating your Corporation Tax.
+It's illegal to pay a dividend if your company does not have sufficient profit after tax available to cover the dividend amount.

-Usually, the most tax-efficient way to pay yourself as a director is by taking a combination of a low salary and dividends from your limited company.
-The salary will be paid to you as a director, in the same way as a regular employee.
-We’ve got an article that explains how it all works – “How much should I take as a salary from my limited company”.
+Usually, the most tax-efficient way to pay yourself as a director is by taking a combination of a low salary and dividends from your Limited company.
+We've got an article that explains how it all works – "How much should I take as a salary from my Limited company".

 How does your company issue a dividend?